santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 5 Notes.md

 ```

 ```
+Security Concerns:
+"One major concern is the risk of adversarial attacks, in which an attacker attempts to manipulate the model by providing malicious inputs that cause it to produce incorrect or undesirable outputs."
+"ChatGPT's ability to generate human-like text raises the risk of impersonation and identity theft."

+Misinformation & Propaganda:
-Another concern is the potential for ChatGPT to be used to spread misinformation or propaganda, particularly if it is integrated into platforms that have a wide reach such as social media.
-Additionally, ChatGPT's ability to generate human-like text raises the risk of impersonation and identity theft.
+"Another concern is the potential for ChatGPT to be used to spread misinformation or propaganda, particularly if it is integrated into platforms that have a wide reach such as social media."

 Deng, J. and Lin, Y., 2022.
 The benefits and challenges of ChatGPT: An overview. _Frontiers in Computing and Intelligent Systems_, _2_(2), pp.81-83.
 ```